stevendaye/alpha-vantage/README.md

 ## Description

-This technical test uses the Alpha Vantage API to display a large dataset.
+This app uses the Alpha Vantage API to display a large dataset.

-In this test, my approach has been to use mainly 2 kind of Stock APIs for development.
+In this implementation, my approach has been to use mainly 2 kind of Stock APIs for development.
 There are many others, but I chose these two.
 They are:

 - Time Series (Core Stock API)
 - Digital Currencies